Stanford Existential Risks Initiative

 - Learn More

-Some projects from the program include a project exploring the potential of data visualization to communicate compelling GCR-scale arguments and tackle cognitive biases, a project applying models of economic growth to AI-enabled technological growth in hopes of understanding plausible timelines for transformative AI, and a project designing an ideal building fitted with a variety of engineering non-pharmaceutical interventions to mitigate both seasonal and catastrophic infectious agents.
+Some projects from past programs include a project exploring the potential of data visualization to communicate compelling GCR-scale arguments and tackle cognitive biases, a project applying models of economic growth to AI-enabled technological growth in hopes of understanding plausible timelines for transformative AI, and a project designing an ideal building fitted with a variety of engineering non-pharmaceutical interventions to mitigate both seasonal and catastrophic infectious agents.

 THINK 65, Preventing Human Extinction, is a class designed for Stanford freshman interested in exploring topics around global catastrophic risk.
 The class has been taught for the last two years by SERI’s faculty leaders, Paul Edwards and Steve Luby.
 Students in THINK 65 engage with plausible scenarios by which catastrophe could occur, as well as with prospective solutions.
 They also discuss the psychological, social and epistemological barriers that inhibit society from recognizing and evaluating these threats.